logo

 How do I know if a V-code is billable?

 Check the patient’s benefit summary or use eligibility verification tools in your billing system.
-Check the patient's benefit summary or use eligibility verification tools for billing optical materials.
+See eligibility verification tools for billing optical materials.

 RevolutionEHR Team